What we do

 For an FSS audit, recognition by the respective certification system is also required.
 All auditors within a certification scheme can be trained, and only trained and recognized auditors are allowed to perform audits.

-The following certification bodies have already audited the FSS:
+The following certification bodies have trained auditors to audit the FSS:

 In principle, FOSSEM can also be verified as part of a second-side verification.
 For recognition, please contact the FSS team.